Find the best alternative to cable tv with this handy list. Save money with these tv alternatives you need to try.

 Tips to Cutting Cable TV

 For many families, one of the most outrageous monthly bills goes to the cable or satellite company.
-Today I wanted to show you alternatives to cable TV and more tips to cutting cable TV so you can save more money each month.
+Today, I wanted to show you alternatives to cable TV and more tips to cutting cable TV.

+These tips will help you save more money each month.
 You’ve probably heard of different options that exist to cut cable or satellite, but with so many that now exist, which is best for you?

 How to get local Channels without cable: